mat-bialek/mat-bialek/README.md

 ## 👋 Hey, my name is Mateusz

-I'm a creative Front-End Developer with nearly four years of commercial experience building **Web apps with React** and **Mobile apps with React Native**.
+Results-driven Frontend Developer with over 4 years of delivering high-quality solutions and exceeding client expectations, with expertise in React.js.
 Currently in the process of becoming a Full-Stack Developer with Node.js.

 <br />